-The effect of nutrition on skin health has always been an interesting topic for scientist and physicians throughout the centuries worldwide.
-Changes in our skin health, such as ageing, is an inevitable part of the natural human process, however, there are ways we can do it gracefully by taking care of our health and incorporating healthy practices into our lives— like eating nutritious foods that help support our skin!
+The effect of nutrition on skin health has always been an interesting topic.
+Changes in our skin health, such as ageing, is an inevitable part of the natural human process, however, there are ways we can do it gracefully by taking care of our health and incorporating healthy preventative practices into our lives— like eating nutritious foods that help nourish our skin!

-The largest detoxification organ in our body is the skin, and in one way or another things like intolerance’s, stress, inflammation, digestive upsets, dehydration, hormonal imbalances, lack of sleep, and malnutrition show up through our skin.
+The largest detoxification organ in our body is the skin.
+In one way or another, things like intolerance’s, stress, inflammation, digestive upsets, dehydration, hormonal imbalances, lack of sleep, and malnutrition show up through our skin.
 Some forms it can show up in might look like eczema, acne, rosacea, dryness, broken capillaries, and hyper-pigmentation.
-Nutrition and lifestyle both play major roles when it comes to healthy looking skin.
-Nourishing yourself with key nutrients plays one part in radiant, glowing, clear skin, while lifestyle habits, like getting enough sleep, managing stress, exercising, and staying hydrated plays another part.

-This spice contains very powerful medicinal properties that help fight inflammation in the body.
-Inflammation affects our skin health negatively and is a major contributor to various chronic diseases.
-Reducing inflammation in the body by incorporating more anti-inflammatory foods into your diet will only benefit your skin, and overall health.
-In fact, most of the benefits of turmeric point to its antioxidant and anti-inflammatory properties.
-According to a 2016 study, turmeric (Curcuma longa) has been shown to exhibit anti-inflammatory, antimicrobial, antioxidant, and anti-neoplastic properties.
-In addition, growing evidence shows that the active component of turmeric, curcumin, may be used to treat a variety of skin diseases.
-I like to enjoy turmeric as a tea or I’ll blend it into smoothies or a dairy free turmeric golden mylk— it’s so nourishing!
-Make sure to add a pinch of black pepper when consuming turmeric so your body can absorb its main component, Curcumin.
+2. TURMERIC: This ancient spice contains very powerful anti-inflammatory properties that help fight off inflammation in the body.
+Inflammation affects our skin health negatively, therefore, reducing inflammation in the body by incorporating more anti-inflammatory foods into your diet can help benefit skin health.
+Most of the benefits of turmeric point to its antioxidant and anti-inflammatory properties, and growing evidence shows that the active component of turmeric [curcumin] may be used to treat a variety of skin diseases.
+I like adding turmeric into my diet by blending it into smoothies or sipping it as a delicious and comforting tea or golden mylk.
+It’s important to add a pinch of black pepper when consuming turmeric so your body can fully absorb it’s active components.

 What are some of your favourite skin nourishing foods?
 Comment below to share!
 Thank you for reading today’s post, I hope you have an amazing day!